Sean1511/Final-project/README.md

 The study was performed on two datasets, the QUWI dataset, consisting of handwritten documents in English and Arabic, and a new dataset of documents in Hebrew script.<br>
 We perform extensive experiments, analyze and compare the results obtained with different neural networks.
 We also compare the obtained results against human-level performance.<br>
 In this website you will be able to upload handwritting images and get an automatically gender classification.

+# Project Research
+In order to understand the steps and what we did you are welcome to look at the <a href="Documentation/project_book.pdf" >Project book</a>